rachithaiyappa/rachithaiyappa.github.io/teaching/index.md

 Class: Seems reasonable

-Rachith : So would it not make sense for me to shorten my words (by reducing the number of letters in them), without changing its pronounciation whenever possible?
+Rachith: So would it not make sense for me to shorten my words (by reducing the number of letters in them), without changing its pronunciation whenever possible?

 Class: 😮
 ~~~~

-Take away : Acknowledge that countless hypotheses can seem to explain a certain phenomena.
-Realise what it means to hypothesize.
+Take away: Acknowledge that countless hypotheses can seem to explain a certain phenomenon.
+Realize what it means to hypothesize.
 Question how would one go about proving or disproving a hypothesis.
 Can a hypothesis always be proved/disproved?

-## Week 2 : What do you believe in?
+## Week 2: What do you believe in?

-This week was mostly spent in giving examples and counter examples showing the subjectivity and objectivity of human thought.
+This week was mostly spent in giving examples and counterexamples showing the subjectivity and objectivity of human thought.

 I posed a very general question to the class.
-If I recollect correctly, thumping my clenched fist in the air to emphasise the gravity of the question hitting them, I asked "What do you guys belive in or look for when it comes to making decisions"
+If I recollect correctly, thumping my clenched fist in the air to emphasize the gravity of the question hitting them, I asked "What do you guys believe in or look for when it comes to making decisions"

 Not surprisingly I heard a variety of responses some of which stuck with me....

-Response 1 : Logic
+Response 1: Logic

 Inevitably I brought in the man himself, Richard Feynman.
 <img src="/images/feynman_experiment.jpg" align="right" width="300" height="200" >